eleda77/eleda77.github.io/docs/vocab_list.md

 **viticulture** - the cultivation of grapevines

 **vitrify** - convert (something) into glass or a glasslike substance, typically by exposure to heat

+**vivandiere** - a French name for women who are attached to military regiments as sutlers or canteen keepers

 **votive** - offered or consecrated in fulfillment of a vow